chhylp123/hifiasm/README.md

    assembly (**will support such output in the near future**).

 2. For different species, hifiasm outputs different assembly graphs, which are not easy to use.
-   **Hifiasm will generate a universal haplotype contig graph for all species in the near future.**
+   **Hifiasm will generate a universal haplotype-resolved contig graph for all species in the near future.**

 3. The running time and memory usage should be further reduced.